Sleep Tight: A Complete Guide to the Impact, Identification, and Treatment of Bed Bugs

 Also, remember to clean all your clothing and luggage upon returning home just in case you encountered bed bugs without knowing it.
 It is necessary to use 120 degree Fahrenheit water to kill the eggs, so check the hot water heater before starting the cleaning efforts.

 Bed Bugs on Used Furniture

 Bed bugs do not always hitch a ride on people.
 Sometimes, they come into the home on used furniture.
 And the furniture pieces do not even have to look dirty or buggy to carry these insects.
 Bed bugs are just as likely to be on clean furniture as they are dirty items.
-Therefore, it is always wise to check used furniture not once or twice, but three times, before bringing anything home.
+Therefore, it is always wise to check used furniture you purchase not once or twice, but three times, before bringing anything home.

 Look along the seams and between the folds of fabric at various points, checking for specks of insect waste.
 Also, scrape the edge of a credit card along the flat surfaces of the furniture piece and scoop anything that was dislodged onto a white sheet of paper.
 If any bed bug nymphs, eggs, or waste exists on that surface, you will immediately see it on the paper.

 After performing these checks without spotting any signs of bed bugs, is likely safe to bring home the used furniture and use like normal.
 For a little extra security, treat the furniture with the preferred dust, spray, or other pesticide product before bringing the furniture inside the home.

 How to Get Rid of Bed Bugs on Your Own

 Bed bug infestations can quickly get out of hand, which is why it is so important to treat them at the first sign of a problem.
 If initial inspections only reveal bed bugs in a small area, then home treatment may be possible, but you must act fast.